 A RACI Matrix (or responsibility assignment matrix) are a way of analysing the responsibilities of individual stakeholders in relation to a business activity or set of business activities.
-RACI is an acrronym for: Responsible, Accountable (sometimes approvier or final approving authority), Consulted and Informed.
+RACI is an acronym for: Responsible, Accountable (sometimes approver or final approving authority), Consulted and Informed.

 There are several variations on the RACI Matrix: